 ISIS hit a Russian-made T-90 main battle tank with an anti-tank guided missile near the village of Drehym in the area east of the town of Khanasser on January 23.
 The crew was reportedly killed.
 Pro-ISIS sources claim that it was totally “destroyed” and the released video shows a burning T-90 tank.
 Further developments regarding the tank are unknown.
 This could be the first T-90 battle tank destroyed by terrorists during the conflict.

 The flag in the picture suggests that the battle tank had been operated by a crew from Hezbollah, Fatimyoun Brigade or Harakat Hezbollah al-Nujaba – pro-government paramilitary groups backed by Iran.

-Posted by Gordon Duff, Senior Editor on January 24, 2017, With 685 Reads Filed under Of Interest.
+Posted by Gordon Duff, Senior Editor on January 24, 2017, With 689 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.